Omphalotus olearius

 Omphalotus olearius, commonly known as the jack-o'-lantern mushroom, is a poisonous orange gilled mushroom that to an untrained eye appears similar to some chanterelles.
 It is notable for its bioluminescent properties.
 It is found in woodland areas in Europe, where it grows on decaying stumps, on buried roots or at the base of hardwood trees.
-It has also been reported from the Western Cape Province, South Africa.
 A similar, but phylogenetically distinct species found in eastern North America is Omphalotus illudens.

 Unlike chanterelles, Omphalotus olearius and other Omphalotus species contain the toxin illudin S, and are poisonous to humans.
-While not lethal, consuming this mushroom leads to very severe cramps, vomiting, and diarrhea.
+While not typically lethal, consuming this mushroom leads to very severe cramps, vomiting, and diarrhea.

 Description

-The jack-o'-lantern mushroom is orange.
+Omphalotus olearius is the same shade of orange internally and externally.
+It does not change color when bruised or sliced, a feature which helps to distinguish it from visibly similar species.
 Its bioluminescence, a blue-green color, can be observed in fresh specimens in low light conditions once the eye becomes dark-adapted.
 The whole mushroom does not glow—only the gills do so.
 This is due to an enzyme called luciferase, acting upon a compound called luciferin, leading to the emission of light much as fireflies do when glowing.
+Bioluminescence has been shown to aid in the reproduction of fungi by attracting insects to them to spread spores.
+However, the jack-o'-lantern mushroom does not use bioluminescence for the purpose of attracting insects, and studies on it have not yet determined the exact purpose of bioluminescence in this species.

+Identifiable characteristics of the jack-o'-lantern mushroom include true, sharp, decurrent, non-forking gills.
+The smell of these mushrooms is non-distinctive.
+Cap size can range from 4–12 cm in diameter.
+The jack-o'-lantern stem can vary between 1–2 cm in thickness and 3.5–9 cm in total length from attachment to cap to base of stem.

+Distribution and habitat

+Omphalotus olearius are an uncommon find and can be seen in the summer and fall seasons (July–October) in regions of southern Europe.
+This range includes southern France, the Iberian Peninsula, and other Mediterranean countries.
+This species has also been reported from the Western Cape Province, South Africa.
+Clusters of jack-o'-lantern mushrooms can be found in forests that contain primarily deciduous trees.
+The roots, decaying stumps, and bases of hardwoods are their preferred habitat, particularly on the decaying roots of olive trees.